GramThanos/Simple-CTFd-Downloader/README.md

 # Simple-CTFd-Downloader
-A script to download challenges and files from CTFd instances.
+Scripts to download challenges and files from CTF instances.

 ## Usage